AnalKingSkywalker/Bezier_EvolDif/README.md

 It is our test subject, from it we will obtain the movement trajectories of its legs.

-How can we do that?
+## How can we make it possible?

+adj w lodawjd;lkadw